zyzyx159/BOFHscrape/output/2023 Episode 19.md

 The Boss isn't happy.
 There are now at least four different hotspots with his name associated with them – none of which would be considered flattering.
 One of them even has a login screen which has an I-am-not-a-robot verification process where the user has to select the image which most resembles the Boss – with an image selection consisting mainly of rubbish bins, vacuum cleaners and garden gnomes.

-"We've done what we could!'
+"We've done what we could!"
 I say, "but we have to consider the possibility that there's more than one person involved."

 "More than one how?"